Daily Living on a Grief Journey

 The Phone Call I Never Wanted to Receive

 In early fall, John's heart recipients wife called me to say Lindy had passed away.
 He succumbed to an infection that he could not shake and passed from this earthly life.
 We were both sobbing on the phone and so many thoughts were going through my head.
 I knew this day would come and I had semi-prepared myself for it, but when it did come, it was like we suffered through John's death one more time.
 One of my friends that has been a rock for me came rushing over and just sat with me and listened, we ate dinner, and it was nice to be with her.
-It was very difficult to tell my children, my mother-in-law and John's siblings but we all knew Lindy had 3 1/2 good years with his family and friends and what a gift that was!
+It was very difficult to tell my children, my mother-in-law and John's siblings but we all knew Lindy had three-and-a-half good years with his family and friends and what a gift that was!

 I have had so many wonderful blessings poured upon me, I hope to be able to pay them forward in the future.
 Our story is just one way to share - so someone else is comforted like I have been by hands and hearts along this journey.